kordless/swarm-ghost/README.md

 }
 ```

 That's it!
-Perhaps you should start writing a blog post! :beer:
+Here's to you starting to write a blog post! :beer: